Work permits for employees in Switzerland: A complete guide for employers [2024]

 The answer to this question depends on where the foreign national is from and what kind of work they’re looking for.

-EU/EFTA citizens can take jobs that last for three months or less—considered “short-term” employment—without applying for a work permit or for Swiss residency.
-If the position lasts longer than three months, both a residence permit and a work visa will be required.
+EU/EFTA citizens can take jobs that last for three months or less—considered “short-term” employment—without applying for Swiss residency.
+If the position lasts longer than three months, a residence permit will be required.

-• Non-EU/EFTA citizens: All non-EU/EFTA citizens, including UK nationals, need both a residence permit and a work visa to work in Switzerland, and there are quotas on the number of each issued every year.
+- Non-EU/EFTA citizens: All non-EU/EFTA citizens, including UK nationals, need a work permit to work in Switzerland, and there are quotas on the number issued every year.
+Depending on the person's nationality, sometimes a work visa and a work permit are required.

 Furthermore, only certain qualified professionals are permitted to work in Switzerland.
 This includes people with university degrees and several years of work experience, managers, and people who are specialists or experts in their fields.

-When you send your new hire the employment contract, make sure you include a clause about the offer being contingent on their eligibility to work in Switzerland legally.
+When you send your new hire the offer letter (employment contract), make sure you include a clause about the offer being contingent on their eligibility to work in Switzerland legally.

 *The number of Croatians leaving their home country and seeking to live and work in Switzerland has increased significantly in recent years, leading Swiss authorities to put a cap on the number of residence and work permits that can be given to Croatians for the foreseeable future.